These Snickerdoodles without Cream of Tartar are soft and chewy with sweet cinnamon flavor. Total crowd-pleasers!

 Place on a small sheet pan or plate, and chill for another 15-30 minutes.
 While cookie balls are chilling, preheat oven to 375 degrees.
 Line 2 baking sheets with parchment paper.
 When cookie balls are chilled, place on the baking sheets, 2 inches apart.

 Bake for 12-14 minutes, switching the baking sheets from top to bottom and front to back halfway through.
-The snickerdoodles are done when they are no longer raw in the middle, and are very lightly browned around the edges.
+The snickerdoodles are done when they are no longer raw in the middle, and are golden brown.

-Let cool on baking sheet for 2 minutes, then move onto a cooling rack.
+Let cool on cookie sheet for 2 minutes, then move onto a cooling wire rack.
 When one of the baking sheets is cool, line again with parchment paper and bake the last dozen cookies.

 🧐 Recipe FAQs for Snickerdoodles without Cream of Tartar